 It is normal for young children to nap during the day.
 As your child gets older, they will need less sleep.
 This means they will need to nap less.
 The number and length of naps depends on your child.
 If your child naps after 4pm (except for the very young) it can be harder to get to sleep at night.

 Daily exercise is an important part of healthy living.
 It also promotes good sleep.
 Time spent in bright daylight does the same.
-Outdoor exercise achieves both things.
-However, it is best to steer clear of heavy exercise in the hour before sleep.
+Outdoor exercise achieves both these things.
+However, it is best to steer clear of vigorous activity in the hour before sleep.

 If your child is sick or isn't comfortable, their sleep will suffer.
 Some children suffer from specific sleep problems such as frequent nightmares, snoring or sleep apnoea.
 It is important that these problems are dealt with.
-If you think ill health is involved, discuss this with your family.
+If you think ill health is involved, discuss this with your family doctor.